Is rock climbing dangerous?

 In 2019, Rock and Ice reported that 15 climbers ranging from their late teens to mid-90s died from rock climbing accidents.
 In the wake of these deaths, we’ll review some rock climbing risks.

 This article was written for the core purpose of enlightenment and not to discourage those interested in rock climbing.
+You can see our rock climbing safety tips here.

 1. Loose Rocks